Wolfson Research Institute

 The Wolfson Research Institute for Health and Wellbeing is an interdisciplinary research centre within Durham University.
-It is based at the university's Queen's Campus in Thornaby, Stockton-on-Tees.
+It is based in the Mountjoy Centre on the university's Upper Mountjoy Campus.

 The institute's core staff comprises an Executive Director, Co-Directors, and ECR Director and an Institute Manager who handles the administration of the institute.
 The team are responsible for supporting both a fellowship and Early Career Researcher program that comprises Durham academics/researchers whose research focuses on interdisciplinary research in health and wellbeing as well as the application of health research on society.
 External Honorary Professors and Fellows are appointed on the basis of their seniority and collaboration with the institute.
 The institute's management board is composed of academic members of the university who represent their departments, ECR and College reps and is chaired by the Executive Director.

 History

 Initial funding for the institute (originally known as the Wolfson Research Institute for Health, Medicine and the Environment) came from the Wolfson Foundation with a £4 million grant in 1999.
 A further £3.5 million was provided by the European Regional Development Fund towards the overall building cost of £10 million.
 Construction began in 2001, with the building housing offices and wet laboratories.
 The institute was formally opened on 17 June 2002 by Baroness Susan Greenfield.

 The first director of the institute was Professor Charlie Heywood of the Department of Psychology.
 He was followed by Professor Ray Hudson of the Department of Geography and then Professor Tim Blackman of the School of Applied Social Sciences.
 Professor Blackman was succeeded by Professor Clare Bambra of the Department of Geography (2011), and then Professor Jan Illing of the School of Medicine Pharmacy and Health took over as Interim director (2014).
 Professor Illing was succeeded by Professor Ian Greener (2015) from the School of Applied Social Sciences.
 The current Executive Director (since 2016) is Professor Amanda Ellison of the Psychology Department.